zzuo123/dotfiles/README.md

 # dotfiles
-A place for all my dotfiles
+A place for all my dotfiles (except .profiles)